nawazhoss/Diocese-Income-Analysis/README.md

 - Dioceses showing significant growth or decline
 - Impact of external factors on church finances
 - Regional variations in financial performance

+## 🔍 Data Sources
+All data used in this project is sourced from official Church of England open datasets and publications (ref: Parish-Finance-Statistics-2023.pdf).
+The data presents a national summary of financial activity for Church of England parishes in 2023, as measured through the annual Return of Parish Finance.

+## 🚀 Features

+- Cleaned and structured datasets ranging years from 2014 to 2023
+- Interactive visualizations and dashboards exploring trends and patterns
+- Dynamic filter tools for comparing dioceses, and years

 <!-- 📊 <a href="https://public.tableau.com/app/profile/nawaz.hossain/viz/diocesan_incexp_trends/Dashboard1" target="_blank">Income & Expenditure trend 10 Year Overview</a> -->